Fans filled with excitement and anticipation as Orioles start new season

 Others, such as Brianna Stiles, believe that the team's time to shine is just a year or two away.
 "I think next year, two years, is going to be our year," she said.

-As the Orioles face the Yankees for their first game, fans are ready to support the team throughout the season.
+As the Orioles faced the Yankees for their first game, fans said they were ready to support the team throughout the season.
 With Opening Day pushed back a day, some fans extended hotel stays and adjusted their plans to ensure they didn't miss the festivities.

-The vibrant atmosphere is expected to continue well into the night after the last out is recorded.
+Some lucky fans were served their cocktails and beers by Maryland Gov. Wes Moore, who decided to pitch in behind the bar at Pickles Pub near Camden Yards.

 for more features.